MLBazaar/MLBlocks/README.md

  * The library transforms JSON specifications of machine learning primitives (blocks) into MLBlock instances, which expose tunable hyperparameters via MLHyperparams and composes a MLPipeline
  * The pipeline.fit and pipeline.predict functions then allow user to fit the pipeline to data and predict on a new set of data.

-## Submodules
+## Project Structure

-* `components` is a library of various data science functions, primitives, and fully-specified pipelines.
+The MLBlocks consists of several modules and folders:

+* `mlblocks.py`: Defines the `MLBlocks` core class of the library.
+* `mlpipeline.py`: Defines the `MLPipeline` class that allows combining multiple MLBlocks.
+* `mlhyperparam.py`: Defines the MLHyperparam, an abstraction of an MLBlock tunable hyperparameter.
+* `functions` is a submodule that contains a collection of helper functions used to integrate primitives into MLBlocks
-* `json_parsers` defines Parsers: classes that initialize MLBlock instances from JSON primitives.
+* `parsers` defines the parsers: classes that initialize MLBlock instances from JSON primitives.

-## Components

-The components library consists of three sublibraries: `primitive_jsons`, `functions`, and `pipelines`.
+* `primitives`: folder that contains the collection of JSON primitives.

 ### Primitive JSONS

-The primitive JSONS sublibrary is the main component of our components library.
+The primitive JSONs are the main component of our library.
-It defines primitives as JSON files.
 The format of said JSON files varies slightly depending on the model source library, but generally `random_forest_classifier.json` is a good starting example to look at.
 For neural keras primitives, refer to `simple_cnn.json`.

 ### Functions